 Konstantin and Olga Omelchenko Ukraine

 Grateful for Olga’s kindness, Anna burst into tears and told Olga the events of the last few days.
 Anna, her mother, Sima, and her two children, four-year-old Aleksander and three-month-old Manya, had escaped from Babi Yar.
-Babi Yar, a ravine located at the edge of Kiev, was the site chosen by the Germans where 33,771 Jews of Kiev were murdered September 29-30, 1941.
+Babi Yar, a ravine located at the edge of Kyiv, was the site chosen by the Germans where 33,771 Jews of Kyiv were murdered September 29-30, 1941.
 Anna’s eldest son, Miron, was murdered at Babi Yar.
 They had taken shelter in the shack for the past couple of days and were hungry, cold, and frightened.
 Olga and her husband, Konstantin, decided to help and provided a heating stove, blankets, and furniture.
 Olga cooked for them every day.

 Over time Anna regained her strength.
 With the help of Olga and Konstantin, she obtained false documents and started to live openly as a non-Jew.
 Anna would go to nearby villages and barter with the farmers for food.
 Olga and Konstantin continued to help Anna and her family with food and supplies.

 Anna, her mother, and the two children survived to see Kyiv liberated on November 6, 1943.